 Or, if the spouse will be adjusting status, the two of you will attend an interview at a local USCIS office.

 Unfortunately, people who entered the U.S. without inspection or illegally receive no such benefit.
-But they may be able to apply for a waiver of the inadmissibility that results from spending excessive time in the U.S. unlawfully.
+But they might be able to apply for a waiver of the inadmissibility that results from spending excessive time in the U.S. unlawfully.

 In fact, something called the "provisional" or "stateside" waiver allows immigrants who are not inadmissible for any reason other than unlawful presence to apply to USCIS for the waiver of inadmissibility before leaving the U.S. for their consular interview.
 That way, they can be fairly certain that the immigrant visa will be granted and be allowed to return to the U.S. soon.
 See Staying in the U.S. With the I-601A Provisional Waiver of Inadmissibility and Tips for Filing an I-601A Provisional Waiver Application.